sushil2601/javaScript_practise/JAVASCRIPT.md

 CodePen, JSFiddle, CodeSandbox, and JS Bin,Programiz,JavaScript playground

+Q. What is javaScript ?

+Ans :-

+    .JavaScript is a high-level, interpreted programming language used to make web pages interactive.
+    .It is single-threaded, dynamically typed, and follows the ECMAScript standard.

+Q. What are primitive data types in JavaScript?

+Ans :-

+    String
+    Number
+    BigInt
+    Boolean
+    Undefined
+    Null
+    Symbol

+Q. How javaScript works?

+Ans :-

+    .Everything in js happens inside in execution context.

+    .When Js Engine runs the code, Execution context is created.

+    .An execution context is the environment in which javaScript code is evaluated and executed.It contains everything the engine needs to execute a block of code.

+    .Execution context is created in two phase
+        1. memory/variable environment
+        2. code execution

+    .memory/variable environment :-
+          .This is the place where all the variables and fns are stored in key-value pair .Allocated memory to all variables and fn before even code start execution

+    .code execution :- This is the place where code is executed one line at a time.

+    .call stack :-
+                .This is the data structure which maintain the order of execution context.
+                .After completion of the execution context, it will completly remove from all the stacks.

+Q. Window :-

+Ans :-

+    .is a global object in browser environment.Created by JS engine along with execution context.
+    .Whenever we create variable and fn in global space, JS engine attached those varibale and fn with global object.

+Q. Null and undefined :-

+Ans :-

+      .Null :- It indicate the absence of an object. console.log(typeof null); //"object"

+      .undefined :- Indicate the absence of a variable. console.log(typeof undefined); //"undefined"

+Q NaN :- not a number.
+When result of an arithmetic oprn cannot be expressed as a number.

+Q. for-of and for-in loop

+Ans :-

+    .for-of :-
+            .is used to loop through the value of an object like arrays, strings .It allows you to access each value directly without having to use an index

+    .for-in :-
+            .is used to loop through the property of an object.
+            .It allows you to iterate over the keys of an object and access the values associated by using keys as the index.

+Q. Synchronus vs Asynchronous

+Ans :-

+    .Synchronous :- code are executed one after another in a sequential manner.

+    .Asynchronous :- code are executed independently of each other.

+Q. Array :-

+Ans :-

+      .is a data type that allows us to store multiplr values in a single variables.
+      .are dynamic

+      Ex :- let arr1 = [1,2,3]
+            let arr2 = new Array(1,2,3)

+      clone :- array.slice(0), [...array], [].concat(array), Array.from(array)

+      Array Methods :-

+        .forEach :- used to perform some operation on each element of an array without creating a new array.

+        .map     :- used to perform modification on each element of an array and create a new array.

+        .filter  :- used to get an array of element that satisfies a condition.

+        .Reduce  :- reduce array to a single value.
+Take two arguments acc and curVal.

+        .find    :- get the first element that satisfy the condition.

+        .some    :- returns true if any item matches condition.

+        .every   :- returns true if all item match condition.

+        .sort    :- It sorts the element of an array and return the sorted array.
+Modify the original array

+        .slice   :- return a portion of an array into a new array without modifying the original array.

+            Ex :- array.slice(start,end); start -> index to start from , end -> index to stop(exclusive)

+            .If end is omitted, slice continues to the end of the array.

+            .Use :- .copy part of an array .clone whole array

+        .splice :-  modifying the original array by adding,removing or replacing elements.

+Q. Objects :-

+Ans :-
+      .An Object is a data type that allows you to store key-value pairs.
+      .is a collection of key-values pairs, where keys are strings or symbols, and values can be any data-type.

+      Ex :- let person = {
+                name : "sushil",
+                age  : 30,
+                isDeveloper : true
+            }

+      .create objects :-
+            .Using Object literal
+            .Using new Object()
+                Ex:- const car = new Object();
+                     car.brand = "Toyota"

+            .Using constructor function
+                Ex :- function person(name,age){
+                          this.name = name;
+                          this.age  = age;
+                      }

+                      const user = new person('sushil',30);

+        .Accessing object properties :-
+                    1. Dot notation :- Ex:- clg(person.name)    //sushil
+                    2. Bracket notation Ex:- clg(person['age']) //30

+        .Modifying and addding properties :-
+                    person.age = 31
+                    person.city = "Delhi"

+                    delete person.city; // delete city name

+        .Object.keys(obj)  --> Returns array of property name(keys)
+        .Object.values(obj) -> Returns array of property value.
+        .Object.entries(obj)-> Return array of [keys,value] pairs.
+        .Object.assign()    -> copies properties from one object to another.
+        .hasOwnProperty()   -> checks if objects has the given property.

 Q. what is event loop?

 Ans:-

   The JavaScript Event Loop is a core part of the JavaScript runtime that enables asynchronous behavior while still being single-threaded.